 Insects

 Insects chewing the stem of the cactus could also make it lean.
-Mealybugs, for example, could stop the growth of the cactus and it could become misshapen.
+Mealybugs, for example, could stop the growth of the cactus and it could begin to lean.
 Mealybugs can be removed with tweezers and an alcohol-soaked cotton swab.

 Infection with ants that nest at the foundation of the cactus and nibble away at the stem can also cause the cactus to bend and eventually topple over.
 You can get rid of the ants by using a forceful stream of water.
 Insect-infested cactus can develop fungus and rot, and if not handled, it will perish.